surifirstpin/biplus_documentation/docs/DataRun.md

 **2.** Click on Run Button.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/visu_run.png)

-## Search option for getting fields
+## Search option to select the fields

 Views contain some set of fields, mostly dimensions and measures and they act as fundamental building blocks for Bi+ queries.
 Dimensions are list of fields that can be used for applying filter options, for instance: